Sjf12/AACL/README.md

 Instead of validating only authentication tokens or headers, AACL treats every sensitive request as a sentence in a server-issued, single-use grammar.
 Requests are validated using deterministic finite automata (DFA) before reaching application business logic.

-Note: This sample website is progress and is not implemented based in AACL model full fledgedly.
+Note: This sample website is in-progress and is not implemented based in AACL model full fledgedly.

 ---